jenkins-infra/backend-commit-history-parser/README.md

 ### Update changelog on jenkins.io

 Run `generate-lts-changelog <rev-list> <version>` to create the log.
-Both information are needed to crosscheck if issues labeled fixed in JIRA are part of git log and vice versa.
-The script uses weekly changelog messages to assemble LTS changelog as they seem to be more relevant than JIRA description or commit messages.
+Both revision list and version are needed to crosscheck if issues labeled fixed in JIRA are part of git log and vice versa.
+The script uses weekly changelog messages to assemble LTS changelog as they are more relevant than JIRA description or commit messages.
 Review or adjustments is often required before submitting a Pull Request against https://github.com/jenkins-infra/jenkins.io/blob/master/content/changelog-stable/index.html.